jiaohehu/NPreview/DOC-preview-math.md

 - When typesetting a SUM operator, the top part if it is a smaller letter i it is left justified.
 It needs to be center justified.

+- Need to shrink the preview math SVG if the font size is set to small.